KevFan/devops2-assignment/README.md

 email: admin@simpson.com
 password: secret

-email: granda@simpson.com
+email: granpa@simpson.com
 password: secret
 ```

-Alternative for the deployed version, you can visit <https://mytweet-ent.herokuapp.com/>.
+Alternatively, for the deployed version, you can visit <https://mytweet-ent.herokuapp.com/>.
 The above default accounts can also be used to log in the deployed version if they have not been deleted.

 ## List of Software + Technologies Used
 * [Node.js](https://nodejs.org/en/) - JavaScript runtime